scionproto/scion/doc/ControlPlanePKI.md

 ##### TAAC Section: Validity

 The following fields must be used to determine whether a TAAC is *valid*.
-Timestamps are unsigned 64-bit decimal integers, in seconds since the Unix epoch.

-- __NotBefore__: Time before which this TAAC cannot be considered *valid*.
+- __NotBefore__: timestamp.
+Time before which this TAAC cannot be considered *valid*.
-- __NotAfter__: Time after which this TAAC will no longer be considered *valid*.
+- __NotAfter__: timestamp.
+Time after which this TAAC will no longer be considered *valid*.

 ##### TAAC Section: OfflineKeys

 This is an object that maps offline key identifiers to the keys.
 Offline keys are used to verify TAAC updates.
-  - __KeyVersion__: 64-bit unsigned integer.
-Starts at 1, incremented every time this key is replaced.
+  - __KeyVersion__: 64-bit integer.
+Starts at 1, incremented every time this key is
+    replaced.
-  - __Algorithm__: ASCII String.
+  - __Algorithm__: String.
 Identifies the algorithm this key is used with.
   - __Key__: Base64-encoded string representation of the public key.

 ##### TAAC Section: AttestationKeys

 This is an object that maps attestation key identifiers to the keys.
 Attestation keys are used to verify Attestations.
-  - __KeyVersion__: 64-bit unsigned integer.
-Starts at 1, incremented every time this key is replaced.
+  - __KeyVersion__: 64-bit integer.
+Starts at 1, incremented every time this key is
+    replaced.
-  - __Algorithm__: ASCII String.
+  - __Algorithm__: String.
 Identifies the algorithm this key is used with.
   - __Key__: Base64-encoded string representation of the public key.

 ### <a name="taac-invariants"></a> TAAC Invariants